 When a customer orders through your Shopify store and the order is marked as Paid, you will be able to see this on your Shopify Orders dashboard.

-The integration will then pick this up and send this as a Paid Kounta order which will alert you of their arrival and be viewable in your Open Orders
+The integration will then pick this up and send this as a Paid Lightspeed order which will alert you of their arrival and be viewable in your Open Orders

 Simply tap the order and click 'Accept' and the order will complete (and if configured print a production docket).